hexiang6666/Contact_builder/README.md

 Created by: [Hexiang Wang]

-Request for adding features on sumeet.kumar507@gmail.com
+Request for adding features and bug reports on hexwang@ucdavis.edu